T.H.N BLOG

 • Sets you up for black-and-white thinking (on/off, good/bad, success/failure)

-Healing is not linear.
+Life is not linear.
 It’s not pristine.
 And it sure as hell isn’t perfect.

 Why Rhythm Works (Even When Life Doesn’t Go As Planned)